svt/orm/docs/rules-cookbook.md

 			domain: www.redirectdomain.com
 ```

-Permament (HTTP 308) redirect of the same type, but redirect to HTTP specifically:
+Permanent (HTTP 308) redirect of the same type, but redirect to HTTP specifically:

 ```
   actions: